• Skip to primary navigation

 Thus one should finish the juice before that goes bad, as drinking sour cranberry juice can lead to stomach issues.

 How Long Does Cranberry Juice Last?
-Does Cranberry Juice Go Bad?
+Does it Go Bad?
+Save for Later!

 When buying or storing cranberry juice, you should know about its actual shelf life so that you can finish the juice when its quality is superior.